Matroids are not Ehrhart positive: Final remarks

 has a negative cubic coefficient.
 This implies that if we could improve our $3540$ to a $4240$, then there would be a matroid on $18$ elements that is not Ehrhart positive. \end{obs}

 \begin{obs} It is not true that if a matroid has a negative Ehrhart coefficient, then in particular the quadratic coefficient must be negative.
-For example our construction yields a matroid with $22$ elements and rank $7$ that has a negative term only on degree $3$. \end{obs}
+For example our construction yields a matroid with $22$ elements, rank $7$ and $7752$ circuit-hyperplanes that has a negative coefficient only on degree $3$. \end{obs}

-\begin{obs} In \cite{ferroni2} the author has conjectured that the Ehrhart $h^*$-polynomial of a matroid polytope is always real-rooted.
-We have verified that up to $30$ elements all sparse paving matroids are $h^*$-real-rooted. \end{obs}
+\begin{obs} In \cite{ferroni2} the author conjectured that the Ehrhart $h^*$-polynomial of the base polytope of a matroid is always real-rooted.
+This is a stronger form of another conjecture by De Loera, Haws and K\"oppe in \cite{deloera} asserting the unimodality of the coefficients of the corresponding $h^*$-vector.
+By using the upper bounds for the number of circuit-hyperplanes of a sparse paving matroid of Lemma \ref{numbercircuithyperplanesparsepaving}, we have verified using a computer that up to $35$ elements all sparse paving matroids are $h^*$-real-rooted. \end{obs}